TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/action/armor.md

 How much the armor protects a character is based on the [passive score](/character/attributes/) of the attribute the armor is associated with.
 The **Armor Value** (or **AV**) of the armor is calculated by adding the _quality modifier_ of the armor to the _passive score_ of the attribute associated with the armor.

 The calculated AV acts as the measurement of a character's defensive capabilities, and is used as the difficulty whenever another character makes a test of ability to attack them.
-More details on exactly how AV is used is covered in the section on [combat scenarios](/action/combat/).
+More details on exactly how AV is used with regards to weapon attacks is covered in the section on [weapons](/action/weapons/).